 Camdessus's proposal is that the fund sell up to five percent of its gold reserves - or between four and five million ounces - and put the money into diversified investments.
 The earnings from those investments - perhaps around 100 million dollars per year - would be used to underwrite a five year transition to self-sufficiency for the IMF's special facility to help poorer nations known as ESAF (Enhanced Structural Adjustment Facility).

 The finance ministers and central bank governors who make up the Interim Committee have endorsed continuation of ESAF, which is being restructured so that it will be completely self sustaining after five years.

+But to get there will require additional millions of dollars to pay for the transition and Camdessus has proposed the gold sale as part of a package of financing.
 As usual, a number of finance ministers - led by German's Theo Waigel - raised strong objections.
 But this time, said Belgian Deputy Prime Minister and Finance minister Philippe Maystadt, who chairs the committee, "even those members who expressed reservations about selling a limited amount of gold avoided too harsh positions."
 At the end of the day, he said, "they did not close the door - it's still possible to work out a compromise."

 Managing Director Camdessus said the discussion this time was "remarkable" because the debate for the first time was "not about selling gold or not, the debate was among those who have reservations about selling gold...about the safest way to preserve the IMF's financial integrity."

 Camdessus said the best argument is that if the fund sells gold and keeps the proceeds on its balance sheet, utilizing only the income out of it, "then in no occassion do you shrink the balance sheet of the IMF."